-Cleveland Clinic’s HIPEC program is one of few programs in the country to perform HIPEC and the first FDA approved program in Ohio.
-HIPEC stands for Hyperthermic (or Heated) Intraoperative Peritoneal Chemotherapy.
+Cleveland Clinic’s HIPEC program is one of only a few programs in the country to perform HIPEC, which stands for Hyperthermic (or Heated) Intraoperative Peritoneal Chemotherapy.

 HIPEC is used to treat cancers that have spread to the lining of the abdominal cavity, such as those of the appendix, colon, stomach and ovaries.